Search The Archive

 W

-Henry Ralph was born in Dover, England in November, 1885 and emigrated to Toronto, Ontario sometime prior to the war.
-Ralph enlistd in September, 1914 and served overseas with the 48th Highlanders.
+Henry Ralph was born in Dover, England, in November 1885 and immigrated to Toronto, Ontario, sometime prior to the war.
+Ralph enlisted in September 1914 and served overseas with the 48th Highlanders.
 During the war he was taken prisoner and returned to Canada after the war.
 The collection consists of an extended letter written in 1918 describing his experiences as a prisoner, as well as one photograph.

-Private Edward "Eddie" Cresswell Ramsey was born on February 2nd, 1896, in Newcastle-upon-Tyne, England.
-Emigrating to Canada prior to the outbreak of World War I, Ramsey enlisted in Toronto on December 8th, 1914, with the Canadian Expeditionary Force's 2nd Divisional Cyclist Corps in Toronto, Ontario.
+Private Edward "Eddie" Cresswell Ramsey was born on February 2, 1896, in Newcastle-upon-Tyne, England.
+Immigrating to Canada prior to the outbreak of World War I, Ramsey enlisted in Toronto on December 8, 1914, with the Canadian Expeditionary Force's 2nd Divisional Cyclist Corps in Toronto, Ontario.

-He arrived in England aboard the S.S.
-Corinthian in May of 1915 and was soon on his way to France where he would serve a remarkable total of 42 months without being seriously wounded or ill.
+He arrived in England aboard the SS Corinthian in May 1915 and was soon on his way to France where he would serve a remarkable total of 42 months without being seriously wounded or ill.

 The letters in the collection were written by "Eddie" Ramsey to his father Capt.
 E.C.
 Ramsey, his mother Nellie Ramsey, his sister Eve, and his Aunt Madge & Uncle Jack (J.R.
 Arkley).